>

 Featured Video:

-Related Games: Fatal Fury Special, Fatal Fury, Fatal Fury 3, Real Bout Fatal Fury, Real Bout Fatal Fury Special, Real Bout Special: Dominated Mind, Real Bout Fatal Fury 2, Fatal Fury: Wild Ambition, Fatal Fury: 1st Contact, Garou: Mark of The Wolves, Street Fighter 2: Champion Edition, Street Fighter 2 Turbo, Mortal Kombat, World Heroes
+Related Games: Fatal Fury Special, Fatal Fury, Fatal Fury 3, Real Bout Fatal Fury, Real Bout Fatal Fury Special, Real Bout Special: Dominated Mind, Real Bout Fatal Fury 2, Fatal Fury: Wild Ambition, Fatal Fury: 1st Contact, Fatal Fury: City of the Wolves, Garou: Mark of The Wolves, Street Fighter 2: Champion Edition, Street Fighter 2 Turbo, Mortal Kombat, World Heroes

 Gameplay Engine 6.0 / 10